Skip to main content

 Paid

-We guarantee you this is the most comprehensive online resource on React.
-This project based course will introduce you to all of the modern toolchain of a React developer in 2020.
-Along the way, we will build a massive e-commerce application similar to Shopify using React, Redux, React Hooks, React Router, GraphQL, Context API, Firebase, Redux-Saga, Stripe + more.
-This is going to be a full stack app (MERN stack), using Firebase.
+We guarantee this is the most comprehensive online resource on React.
+This project-based course will introduce you to the modern toolchain of a React developer.
+Build a massive e-commerce application similar to Shopify using React, Redux, Hooks, Router, GraphQL, Context API, Firebase, Redux-Saga, Stripe, and more.
+The curriculum is hands-on, guiding you from start to finish, even into production.

 • React Basics